wavegate/obsidian_vault/Neuroengineering/EFS.md

 - Bath is artificial CSF: 124 mM NaCl, 5 mM KCl, 20 mM HEPES, 10 mM D-glucose, 1.3 mM MgCl2, 1.5 mM CaCl2, 26 mM NaHCO3, 1.25 mM NaH2PO4
 - Electrically conducting solution when dissolved in a polar solvent (water)
 - Cations and anions dissolve uniformly through the solvent
-- If an electrical potential is applied to the solution, the cations are drawn to the electrode with ab
+- If an electrical potential is applied to the solution, the cations are drawn to the electrode with abundance of electrons, and the anions are drawn to the electrode with a deficit of electrons
+- This movement of anions and cations amounts to a current
+-
 - Ions dissociate
 - How well the current passes depends on how much ion is dissolved
 - Can measure conductance in units of siemen (S) with conductivity probe